cfx

 cfx init

-Create a new directory, change into it, and run cfx init
+Create a new directory, change into it, and run cfx init.

 This command will create an skeleton add-on, as a starting point for your own add-on development, with the following file structure: